pablogalve/EA_Swap/README.md

 # EA_Swap

 ## Description
-This automated investment strategy opens a position in a positive-swap forex pair before the end of wednesday session, and closes that position at the beginning of thursday session.
+This automated investment strategy opens a position in a positive-swap forex pair before the end of wednesday session, and closes that position at the beginning of next session.

 ## Profit / Loss Theory
 On the one hand, we have a loss caused by the spread and broker commission.